cferdinandi/adventure/content/adventures/the-pixie-dust-tree.md

+## In Media Res

+If only one of you had noticed the pit trap.
+The fairies did an amazing job disguising it, a set of loose branches covered in leaves.

+Now, you're in a 20 foot deep pit, the faces of a small group of fairy soldiers staring down at you, arrows at the ready.
+You tried telling them that the Elder Fairy sent you in search of more pixie dust, but they don't believe you.

+Unexpectedly, a rock flies over one of the fairy's heads.
+You hear swords unsheathe, and the sound of gruff voices ordering the fairies to surrender.
+Bandits!

+- Why did the Elder Fairy send you?
+- What happens if you don't return with more fairy dust?
+- One of you is hurt?
+Who?
+- Are you with the bandits, or the fairies?
+- One of you knows one of the bandits.
+What did they offer you if you double cross the Elder fairy?

 ## Locations

 - **Elder Fairy Cabin.** A small cabin in the the middle of the woods where _The Elder Fairy_ lives.
 He's several centuries old, and knows the secret to creating more pixie dust fairy.
 He may have some supplies to help the adventurers.